 Practical work is assessed throughout the duration of the course.
 Students whose practical work is considered to be unsatisfactory are required to sit a practical examination of not more than six hours.
 Candidates must provide the ORIGINAL worksheets of their laboratory work at the practical examination.
 These must be certified by the laboratory course Supervisor and may be taken into consideration by the Examiners.

-CHEM1901 INTRODUCTORY CHEMISTRY A
+CHEM1810 INTRODUCTORY CHEMISTRY I

-(6 Credits) (Level 1) (Semester 1)
+(2 Credits) (Level 1) (Semester 1)